Give the Gift of a Second Chance

 At Heartland, every day brings animals in crisis through our doors—sick, scared, and in desperate need of medical care.
 We never know who will arrive next, but we do know one thing: their survival depends on us being ready to act, no matter the cost.

 We can often provide treatment for ill dogs and cats at Heartland—thanks to our isolation space, the tireless work of our medical staff, and the dedication of our foster care team.
 While we do our best on-site, we are not a 24-hour hospital.
 When animals need oxygen, IV antibiotics, nutritional support, or even blood transfusions, the only option is costly emergency hospitalization.
-Over the summer, seven dogs and four cats required hospital care.
-The cost: $3,000–$4,000 per animal.

-With gratitude,
+With deepest gratitude,

 The Heartland Team